Mandatory watercraft inspection

 Waterton Lakes National Park

-Waterton Lakes National Park is taking extra steps to protect park waters from harmful aquatic invasive species, including invasive mussels and whirling disease.
-Beginning June 2021, all non-motorized watercraft are subject to a mandatory inspection before entering the park.
+Waterton Lakes National Park is taking additional steps to protect park and regional waters from harmful aquatic invasive species (AIS), including invasive mussels and whirling disease beginning in 2024.

 90-day quarantine program for motorized and trailered boats